farisachugthai/ipython/docs/source/magics.rst

 See the magic :magic:`xmode` and :magic:`colors` functions for details.

-These features are basically a terminal version of Ka-Ping Yee's cgitb module, now part of the standard Python library.
+These features are basically a terminal version of Ka-Ping Yee's :mod:`cgitb` module, now part of the standard Python library.